 Revising your Worksite

 If changes need to made to a Submitted or Accepted Worksite, for example an extension in Work Window, a revision will need to be made.
-To do that, you will need to click on the 'More actions' button in the footer, then 'Create revision'.
+To do that, you will need to click on the 'Create revision' button in the footer.

 Processing of your Worksite